-It's been a couple of years since the biopic Steve Jobs starring Michael Fassbender (not to be confused with 2013's Jobs starring Ashton Kutcher) hit big screens, and it's safe to say that the film left a lasting impression.
+It's been a few of years since the biopic Steve Jobs starring Michael Fassbender (not to be confused with 2013's Jobs starring Ashton Kutcher) hit big screens, and it's safe to say that the film left a lasting impression.
 The movie got two Oscar noms and won Golden Globes for Best Supporting Actress in a Supporting Role (Kate Winslet) and Best Screenplay (Aaron Sorkin), but perhaps the element of the film that really got people talking the most was its depiction of the relationship between Steve Jobs and his daughter, Lisa Brennan-Jobs.

-Obviously, Jobs didn't come out smelling like roses for the way he treated Lisa and her mother, Chrisann Brennan, but how much of what showed up on screen was real, and how much was exaggerated for entertainment value?
+Obviously, Jobs didn't come out smelling like roses for the way he treated Brennan-Jobs and her mother, Chrisann Brennan, but how much of what showed up on screen was real, and how much was exaggerated for entertainment value?
 We did a little digging.

 Separating fact from fiction

 It's common knowledge that movie and TV plotlines are normally, shall we say, embellished — even when based on a true story.
 This is exactly what got fans to talking after seeing the movie.
-We see Steve Jobs' daughter Lisa appear in multiple stages and ages throughout the movie, played by three different actresses as she grows up.
+We see Steve Jobs' daughter Brennan-Jobs appear in multiple stages and ages throughout the movie, played by three different actresses as she grows up.

-And while the movie mainly focuses on Jobs' legacy and lifetime achievements, broken up into three different acts based on major product releases, critics say the interaction between Jobs and Lisa in the movie is actually a metaphor for his ego and his need to control everything around him.
+And while the movie mainly focuses on Jobs' legacy and lifetime achievements, broken up into three different acts based on major product releases, critics say the interaction between Jobs and Brennan-Jobs in the movie is actually a metaphor for his ego and his need to control everything around him.

 The name Lisa was then given to a new computer Jobs was working on, but he created the acronym "Local Integrated Software Architecture" to explain the name to customers.
-In a very strange act of parenting, he told Lisa he did not name the computer after her.
-According to Isaacson's book, Steve Jobs, years later Jobs said, "Obviously, it was named for my daughter."
+In a very strange act of parenting, he told Brennan-Jobs he did not name the computer after her.
+According to Walter Isaacson's book, Steve Jobs, years later Jobs said, "Obviously, it was named for my daughter."

 Lisa Brennan-Jobs is the real star of the movie